-- the law and requirements of schools including on the keeping of registers; - the process for working with other partners to provide more intensive support to students who need it: - the necessary skills to interpret and analyse attendance data; and - any additional training that would be beneficial to support students and student cohorts overcome commonly seen barriers to attendance.
+- the law and requirements of schools including on the keeping of registers; - the process for working with other partners to provide more intensive support to pupils who need it. - the necessary skills to interpret and analyse attendance data; and - any additional training that would be beneficial to support pupils and pupil cohorts overcome commonly seen barriers to attendance.